zilexa/Homeserver/filesystem/README.md

 - **Disks don't all have to spin up for file access/write.**
 - Protection against disk failure [see backup subguide](https://github.com/zilexa/Homeserver/tree/master/maintenance) with dedicated parity disk(s) **with lower activity compared to raid1 duplication, extending its lifecycle**.

-**For benefits of SnapRAID versus RAID1:** [please read the first 5 SnapRAID FAQ](https://www.snapraid.it/faq#whatisit) and note by using _snapraid-btrfs_ we overcome the single major (disadvantage of SnapRAID)[https://github.com/automorphism88/snapraid-btrfs#q-why-use-snapraid-btrfs] (versus BtrFS-Raid1).
+**For benefits of SnapRAID versus RAID1:** [please read the first 5 SnapRAID FAQ](https://www.snapraid.it/faq#whatisit) and note by using _snapraid-btrfs_ we overcome the single major [disadvantage of SnapRAID](https://github.com/automorphism88/snapraid-btrfs#q-why-use-snapraid-btrfs) (versus BtrFS-Raid1).
 Because these tools exist, for home use instead of enterprise use I really recommend no realtime duplication.

-BONUS: **can optionally be coupled with an SSD as tiered cache!**\It's even possible without an extra SSD: folder based: just add a system ssd folder to the pool.
-#### How Tiered Caching works
+#### MergerFS BONUS! add an SSD (or folder on your system SSD) for tiered caching!
 Optional read: [MergerFS Tiered Caching](https://github.com/trapexit/mergerfs#tiered-caching).
 Short version:
 MergerFS runs on top of the BTRFS disks in "user-space".
 It's flexible, you maintain direct disk access.
 We setup 2 disk pools: 1 with and 1 without the SSD.
 You will only use the first one.
 The 2nd is only used by the system to offload cache to the disks.